L. Forbes Winslow

-Lyttelton Stewart Forbes Winslow MRCP (31 January 1844 – 8 June 1913) was a British psychiatrist famous for his involvement in the Jack the Ripper and Georgina Weldon cases during the late Victorian era.
+Lyttelton Stewart Forbes Winslow MRCP (31 January 1844 – 8 June 1913) was a British psychiatrist, possibly the most controversial one of his time, famous for his involvement in the Jack the Ripper and Georgina Weldon cases during the late Victorian era.

-Career
+He was a lecturer on insanity at Charing Cross Hospital and a physician to the West End Hospital and the North London Hospital for Consumption, as well as founder of the British Hospital for Mental Disorders in London and a vice-president of the Psycho—Therapeutic Society.

+Life

+Childhood and education

-Born in Marylebone in London, the son of psychiatrist Forbes Benignus Winslow and Susan Winslow née Holt, Winslow was possibly the most controversial psychiatrist of his time.
-As a boy he was brought up in lunatic asylums owned by his father, and was educated at Rugby School and Gonville and Caius College, Cambridge, transferring to Downing College at the University of Cambridge after four terms, where he took the MB degree in 1870.
-He was also a DCL(1873) of Trinity College Oxford and LL.D. of Cambridge University.
+Born in Marylebone in London, the son of psychiatrist Forbes Benignus Winslow and Susan Winslow née Holt, his older brother was Edward Winslow Forbes, the vicar of Epping and his sister Susanna Frances married the humourist Arthur William à Beckett.
+As a boy he was brought up in lunatic asylums owned by his father, and was educated at Rugby School.

+He began at Gonville and Caius College, Cambridge, transferring to Downing College at the University of Cambridge after four terms, where he took the MB degree in 1870.
+He was also a DCL (1873) of Trinity College Oxford and LL.D. of Cambridge University.
 A keen cricketer, Winslow captained the Downing College XI.
 In July 1864 he was a member of the Marylebone Cricket Club (MCC) team which played against South Wales, in which team was W. G. Grace.